tremor-rs/tremor-www/src/pages/rfcs/arch_changes.md

 RFC.
 You should add a comment to the original RFC with referencing the new RFC as part of the PR.

-Obviously, there is some scope for judgment here.
+There is some scope for judgment here.
 As a guideline, if a change affects more than one part of the RFC (i.e., is a non-local change), affects the applicability of the RFC to its motivating use cases, or there are multiple possible new solutions, then the feature is probably not 'minor' and should get